-Yeah, and you talked about risk assessment earlier on and everywhere where I've looked up the subject of risk assessment, and I've done it on a number of things.
-I have seen that it says your risk assessment can be written or it can just be thought through, you don't have to have it in writing.
-But you've got to have, as you said, if something goes wrong, you have to have be able to explain why you did what you did and how you thought you were protecting the patient's interest.
-So yes, yeah, Lauren says Lauren says it's easier if we don't treat children at all.
+Yeah, you talked about risk assessment earlier on and everywhere where I've looked up the subject of risk assessment, and I've done it on a number of things, I have seen that it says your risk assessment can be written or it can just be thought through, you don't have to have it in writing.
+But, as you said, if something goes wrong, you have to be able to explain why you did what you did and how you thought you were protecting the patient's interest.
+So yes, yeah, Lauren says it's easier if we don't treat children at all.